PeterGreen8801/UnityCSharpFoundations/README.md

 ### Relational Operators

-#### Definition

-Following table shows all the relational operators supported by C# Operator
+#### Following table shows all the relational operators supported by C# Operator Name Description
-Name
-Description
 ==
 Equal
 Checks if the values of two operands are equal or not, if yes then condition becomes true.